fansalon/TEconsensus/README.md

 **TE consensus sequence retrieval (FASTA)**

-Having installed RepeatMasker coonfigured with RepBase TE consensus sequences in fasta format can now be retrieved.
+Having installed RepeatMasker coonfigured with RepBase, TE consensus sequences in fasta format can now be retrieved.

 Note that this is how **WE** recommend to extract TE sequences to be used with TEspeX.
-This **does not mean** this is the worflow to be followed when using other tools.
+This **does not necessarily mean** this is the worflow to be followed when using other tools.

 ```./queryRepeatDatabase.pl -species 'species of interest' > speciesOfInterset.RepBase.fa```